 Measuring Employment Success

-Since 2000, Dallas and Houston have increased jobs by 31 percent, growing at three times the rate of increase in New York and five times as rapidly as Los Angeles.
+Since 2000, Dallas and Houston have increased jobs at places like IT support Houston TX by 31 percent, growing at three times the rate of increase in New York and five times as rapidly as Los Angeles.
 Texas’ smaller but up-and-coming metropolitan regions are also thriving, with San Antonio and Austin, for example, boasting some of the most rapid job growth in the country.

 This growth is not all at the low end of the job market, as some suggest.
 Over the past fifteen years Texas cities have generally experienced faster STEM (Science, Technology, Engineering and Math-related) job growth than their more celebrated rivals.
 Austin and San Antonio have grown their STEM related jobs even more quickly than the San Francisco Bay Area has grown theirs, while both Houston and Dallas-Fort Worth have increased STEM employment far more rapidly than New York, Los Angeles or Chicago.